 In the case where the numerator is a subset of the denominator, the ratio should be converted to a percentage and Rule 2 applied.
-This would apply, for example, to the case where the denominator is the number of persons who have access to a computer or other device that could access the Internet at home and the numerator is the number of persons who have access to a computer or other device that could access the Internet at home but currently have no Internet connection at home.
+This would apply, for example, to the case where the denominator is the number of persons who have access to a computer or other device that could access the Internet at home and the numerator is the number of persons who have access to a computer or other device that could access the Internet at home and the numerator is the number of persons who have access to a computer or other device that could access the Internet at home but currently have no Internet connection at home.

 In the case where the numerator is not a subset of the denominator, as for example, the ratio of the number of persons in Quebec who, during the past 12 months, used the Internet at home for electronic banking as compared to the number of persons in Ontario who, during the past 12 months, used the Internet at home for electronic banking, the standard error of the ratio of the estimates is approximately equal to the square root of the sum of squares of each coefficient of variation considered separately multiplied by \hat{R} .
-That is, the standard error of a ratio $\left(\hat{R} = \hat{X}1 / \hat{X}2\right)$ is:
+That is, the standard error of a ratio where α_1 and α_2 are the coefficients of variation of \hat{X}1 and \hat{X}2 respectively.
+The coefficient of variation of \hat{R} is given by $\sigma{\hat{R}}/\hat{R}$.
+The formula will tend to overstate the error if \hat{X}1 and \hat{X}2 are positively correlated and understate the error if \hat{X}1 and \hat{X}2 are negatively correlated.